Nikki Catsouras photographs controversy: Legal action by the family

 On May 25, 2011, the California Court of Appeal for the Fourth District ruled that Aaron Reich failed to prove that e-mailing the photographs is covered by the First Amendment.
-Reich claimed that he e-mailed the photographs as a caution about the dangers of drunk driving because he e-mailed the pictures with an anti-drunk driving message, despite Catsouras' postmortem examination revealing a blood alcohol content of zero.
+Reich claimed that he e-mailed the photographs as a caution about the dangers of drunk driving because he e-mailed the pictures with an anti-drunk driving message, despite Catsouras's postmortem examination revealing a blood alcohol content of zero.
 The three-justice panel that reviewed Reich's appeal wrote, "Any editorial comments that Reich may have made with respect to the photographs are not before us.
 In short, there is no evidence at this point that the e-mails were sent to communicate on the topic of drunk driving."
 The justices questioned whether the recipients still retained the e-mails, but Reich's attorney conceded that they had not investigated this.

 On January 30, 2012, the CHP reached a settlement with the Catsouras family, under which the family received around $2.37 million in damages.
 CHP spokeswoman Fran Clader commented: "No amount of money can compensate for the pain the Catsouras family has suffered.
 We have reached a resolution with the family to save substantial costs of continued litigation and a jury trial.
 It is our hope that with this legal issue resolved, the Catsouras family can receive some closure."

+As of 2021, the Catsouras family has lived in an undisclosed location in California, due to continuous trolling, harassment and death threats following the lawsuit.